 Quick Note About the Rating System

-1 = Poor, should not have been published at this time, needs extensive work
+1 = Poor: should not have been published at this time, needs extensive work.

-0 = something I have never awarded and never will, the book will simply not be reviewed.
+0 = Something I have never awarded and never will, the book will simply not be reviewed.

 Please remember, this rating is the opinion of the reviewer at Kid Lit Reviews and of no one else.
 An opinion.
 Neither right nor wrong.
-Please only use this review as a starting point in your decision to read or purchase the title reviewed.
-Check other sites and look at other works from the same author.
+Please use this as a starting point in your decision to read or purchase the reviewed title.
+Most books can be found on various review sites.
+Check out those sites and look at other works from the same author.